fabiandev/ts-runtime/README.md

 - Types with self references and generics are not asserted correctly.
 - No class expressions (`const A = class { }`), only class declarations (`class A { }`) can be used.
 - `ExpressionWithTypeArguments` can only contain `PropertyAccessExpression`s as expression with an `Identifier` as name, recursively.
-- Function signatures are only type checked on arguments.
+- Function signatures are only typechecked on arguments.
 Return types are not typechecked.
 - No JSX support.

 ## Options